 2. No response?
 Try Googling

 If sending a message through MyHeritage doesn’t work, you can try looking the person up.
-Most users register their DNA kits using a first and last name, and you’ll be able to see the country where they’re located — and you may be able to locate them fairly easily using those details.
+Most users register their DNA kits using a first and last name, and you’ll be able to see the country where they’re located and their age group — and you may be able to locate them fairly easily using those details.
 Many of our users who didn’t receive a response via the messaging system were able to find a Facebook profile or a website with contact information.
 See for example Erna Rusi’s story: she found that her cousin was listed as the board member of a company, so she contacted the company and was able to get through to her cousin.

 If you find your match on social media, be aware that your message may not arrive directly in your match’s inbox due to message filtering systems that prevent spam.
 If you get no response, you can try adding the match as a friend, commenting on one of their public posts explaining that you’ve been trying to reach them regarding a DNA match on MyHeritage and asking how best to contact them, or trying to connect via another person who knows them.